-Portland marked our first stop and while I loved the energy of the city, the great food and beautiful scenery, it was already too expensive and we were struggling to find a home that would support our lifestyle.
-Then, on a whim, I stumbled upon an email offering $50 plane tickets to Boise in the heart of winter.
+Portland was our first stop.
+While I loved the energy of the city, the great food, and beautiful scenery, it was already too expensive.
+We struggled to find a home that would support our lifestyle.
+Then, on a whim, I stumbled upon an email offering $50 plane tickets to Boise in the middle of winter.
 With several friends in the past recommending Boise, I thought, why not!
 Let’s check it out!
 Little did I know that this impromptu decision would turn out to be one of the best choices of my life.

 The first thing I noticed in Boise was how friendly and at peace everyone seemed.
 Compared to the hustle and bustle of California, people in Boise seem to be in less of a rush, take more pride and care in their properties, and welcome everyone with open arms.
 People take the time to stop and chat.
 They smile and wave as you drive by and actually slow down to let you switch lanes (can you believe it?!).

 And it’s not just born and raised Idaho natives.
-In fact most people I have met to this day are primarily from CA. And you will often find yourself in a conversation about how we all “got out of the matrix” by relocating here.
+In fact, most people I’ve met to this day are primarily from California.
+You’ll often find yourself in a conversation about how we all “got out of the matrix” by relocating here.

 The Boise River Greenbelt quickly became one of my favorite features of the city.
 Not only is it beautiful but convenient.
-It’s a 40 mile walkway along the river that goes directly through downtown.
-I intentionally sought a home 5 minutes from the greenbelt because of all that it offers.
-While Idaho has even more to offer with a little driving like the best rafting in the states, Boise offers a taste of adventure within a short commute.
+It’s a 40-mile walkway along the river that goes directly through downtown.
+I intentionally sought a home five minutes from the Greenbelt because of all that it offers.
+While Idaho has even more to offer with a little driving, like the best rafting in the states, Boise offers a taste of adventure within a short commute.
 Every time I walk the river, I forget I’m in the middle of the city.

 Weather & Seasons

 What’s even more special is, although mild, Boise offers actual seasons.
 This is something I never got in Southern California!
-In the Springtime, front yards are covered in Tulips and happy homeowners working in their yards.
-One funny thing I discovered is Geese take over come spring which means you will be navigating Goose poop quite often.
-Don’t ask me about the time I went to a springtime kids birthday party.
+In the springtime, front yards are covered in tulips, and homeowners work happily in their yards.
+One funny thing I discovered is that geese take over in spring, which means you will often navigate goose poop.
+Don’t ask me about the time I went to a springtime kids' birthday party.
 Let’s just say many kids mistook goose poop for piñata candy.

 And if you don’t like the weather?
 Escape is but a flight away.
 Boise Airport is so convenient.
 And while it’s not the biggest hub, it’s definitely good enough.
 Many people plan vacations in winter.